 A cough is a very common symptom of a variety of diseases, from the flu, common cold, asthma, and pneumonia to allergy.
 That’s why it can be difficult for you to know what your condition is.
-But here at Hyfe will help you to know if you have an allergy cough.
+Let’s see if you have an allergy cough.

 What Is Allergy Cough?

 An allergy occurs when a person reacts to a particular substance in the environment that is usually harmless to others.
 These substances are called allergens, and they are found in insects, pollen, food, dust, and medication.

 An allergy cough happens when your immune system responds to an allergen.
 Your cough can tell you a lot about your condition, depending on your cough’s tone, frequency, and duration.

 How to Tell If You Have an Allergy Cough

 An allergy cough can be tough for you to notice and keep track of, so a tool to help you is handy.
 By looking at the symptoms that accompany your cough, you can determine whether you have an allergy cough or not.
 Symptoms include:

 - Sneezing and a runny, block, or itchy nose.

 - Watering, red or itchy eyes.